-Bosch Community Fund Awards $25,000 to SAE International
+Bosch Community Fund Awards $25,000 to the SAE Foundation

 This grant will enable SAE International to impact 1,000 students and teachers in Michigan, Pennsylvania, Illinois and South Carolina, providing project-based STEM programming that aligns with educational standards and teaches students not only critical STEM skills, but also how to work in teams and present and defend their ideas.
 More than 200 Bosch associates serve as classroom volunteers, helping to deliver the program and serving as mentors to students.